storj-archived/blog/content/post/engineering/integrating-decentralized-cloud-storage-with-duplicati.md

 For those who do not know what Duplicati is: it is one of the biggest open-source and free back up utilities out there which has plenty of "back ends" to connect to, which will hold the archived data for you.
 Duplicati has its own logic for organizing files and metadata, but basically completely relies on files with a fixed size.
 This perfectly fits the Storj Labs Tardigrade cloud storage service, as it works best with (although is not limited to) big files that don't change often.

 We have had Duplicati support for a long time through the tool's S3-gateway, which is still a valid way to go.
 But this involves installing and configuring the gateway locally which is not the best for the average "just want my backups done"-user.
-Therefore we decided to go the native way and to create a Duplicati back end that "simply works" without installing anything else except Duplicati.
+Therefore, we decided to go the native way and to create a Duplicati back end that "simply works" without installing anything else except Duplicati.

-Getting cold feets and fearing of data-loss?
+Getting cold feet and fearing of data-loss?
 Go and start your backup to Tardigrade via Duplicati [here](https://documentation.tardigrade.io/how-tos/backup-with-duplicati).\
 Getting hot on how all this works internally?
 Read on. 😊

 ### Where to start